flyingcircusio/fc-nixos/doc/src/mysql.md

 ## Supported versions

-There's a role for each supported major version, currently:
+There's a role for each supported version, currently:

 - mysql57: Percona 5.7.x (End-of-life)
 - percona80: Percona 8.0.x (*LTS* release)

-Available soon:
+- percona83: Percona 8.3.x (End-of-life)

-- percona84: Percona 8.4.x (*LTS* release)
+We recommend the use of `percona80`, as this is the only role version that receives security updates.
+All other versions are only included to allow the upgrade of existing machines to this platform version.

 ## Configuration